anitaRead/anitaRead/README.md

 ### 👾 Fun fact:

-  - I love hiking and previously climbed Kilimanjaro (2015).
+  - I love hiking.
+The most challenging hikes I have completed are the Annapurna Circuit via Thorong La Pass (2023) and Kilimanjaro (2015).
-  - My next challenge will be hiking the Annapurna Circuit in Nepal.

 ### ☕️ Get in touch